Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 file in the node and finally creates two accounts in the node.
 We stress the fact that these actions can be performed in code by using calls to the node interface (Figure @fig:node_hierarchy);
-they can also be performed through the `@tool` tool.
+they can also be performed through the `moka` tool.
 Here, however, we want to perform them in code, simplified by using node decorators.

 Create the following `Decorators.java` class inside the `runs` package of the `runs` project: